 The Best Travel Gear for South America Backpacking

 Sometimes random travel items end up being indispensable for travel.
 In this post, I’m skipping the basic stuff you’ll find on every “what to pack for South America” post out there (everyone knows about packing cubes by now, right??
 If not, here’s an amazing packing cube guide).
 Instead, here are the surprise favorite travel items that we ended up being really glad we packed for backpacking in South America!

-We didn't bring a DSLR to South America - it's bulky and we didn't want to look like targets.
+We didn’t bring a DSLR on our first trip to South America – it’s bulky and we didn’t want to look like targets.
 Instead, we had a super portable GoPro which was perfect for sweeping views of mountains and hiking.